 Milestone Summary Key Milestone Milestone Due Date Milestone Status Comments Outreach on Executive Order 13807 Q1 Complete OST provided notification to the OAs regarding the Executive Order and sought OAs to notify their staff and stakeholders of its availability Establish a DOT One Federal Decision Working Group Q1 Complete OST set up a working group to help develop One Federal Decision processes and policies.
-Identify existing projects that meet EO/MOU OFD Q1 Complete Four projects have been identified as major infrastructure projects in Q3.
-Additional projects will be identified as new projects are initiated.
-Support development of an interagency Memorandum of Understanding for One Federal Decision Q2 Complete OST provided support to CEQ in developing a memorandum of understanding to support the One Federal Decision process Sign One Federal Decision Memorandum of Understanding Q3 Complete The MOU was signed on April 9, 2018 Outreach on One Federal Decision MOU Q4 In progress OST has developed a factsheet to use in Outreach efforts.
-OST has started outreach sessions with OA Headquarter and Field Level Leadership, as well as program staff.
-We are also reaching out to external stakeholders through attendance on panels at conferences and plan to provide several listening sessions in Q4.
-Develop DOT NEPA process maps Q4 In progress NEPA process maps are being finalized to incorporate the One Federal Decision process into existing NEPA processes.
-The maps will be included in the DOT OFD guidance.
+Identify Projects that meet EO/MOU OFD Q1 In progress To date, no projects have been deemed to be covered under One Federal Decision based on the definition of major infrastructure project as defined in EO 13807.
+Support development of an interagency Memorandum of Understanding for One Federal Decision Q2 Complete OST provided support to CEQ in developing a memorandum of understanding to support the One Federal Decision process Sign One Federal Decision Memorandum of Understanding Q3 Complete The MOU was signed on April 9, 2018 Outreach on One Federal Decision MOU Q3 In progress OST has notified OAs of the Memorandum of Understanding.
+OAs will be providing notification to staff and stakeholders, as appropriate.
+Develop DOT NEPA process maps Q3 In progress NEPA process maps are being created to show how the One Federal Decision process will alter existing NEPA processes.